-3. Click Add.
+2. Click on the Add Workflows button.

-The Add New Workflow dialog box opens.
+The Add Workflows dialog opens.

-- 4. In the Name field, enter the name of the new workflow. - 5.
-In the Description field, type the workflow description. - 6.
-In the Search Type drop-down menu, select the type of item to which this workflow applies.
-For a scene, select Scene (tba/scene).
-For an asset, select Asset (vfx/asset). - 7.
-In the Colour field, use the colour picker widget to select an identification colour. - 8.
-Click Select to confirm the colour selection.
+- 3. In the Name field, enter the name of the new workflow. - 4.
+In the Type drop-down menu, select the type of item to which this workflow applies.
+For workflow of episodes, select Job.
+For a workflow tracking shots, select Scene.
+For a workflow of backgrounds, characters or props, select Asset.
+If you would rather create a Task Statuses workflow, refer yourself to the section How to create a task statuses workflow. - In the Colour field, use the colour picker widget to select an identification colour.
+Note that you can use the colour picker icon to pick a colour from anywhere on your desktop.
+After your colour selection simply click outside the widget to proceed.